-355. Data Communications & Networks
+355. Computer Networks

 The concepts and techniques used to implement communications using computer networks.
-Topics include the ISO network model, protocols, direct link networks, packet switching, and the Internet.
-Several currently used standards and network software will be examined.
+Topics include the ISO network model, sockets, and the internet protocols of TCP/IP.
+Link layer protocols such as Ethernet and wireless are also covered.
+Offered in alternate years.